davidzhangg/Personal-Website/README.md

 # Personal-Website
 Still updating it

+The website will soon be done in React to further develop my React frontend skills and to give the website more functionalities.

 Here's some screen shots of what my website looks so far!
 There are probably still mistakes to change and fix!